[Infographic] What is the Publii CMS, the new WordPress

 On top of that, Publii gives you out of the box many advanced SEO options to build your reputation on search engines.

-You can add meta tags, meta descriptions, and many SEO related details to every page of your site to to help search engines understand your site's content.
+First, you can add meta tags to every page of your site so that search engines may understand your content better.

-And Publii automatically generates your sitemap and a structured data markup in json-ld format to improves your site's search results.
+And Publii automatically generates your sitemap and a structured data markup in json-ld format to improve your site's search results.

-Unlike other static site generators, Publii has been built with beginners in mind but is also powerful enough to be suitable for developers.
+Unlike other static site generators, Publii has been built with beginners in mind and is powerful enough to be suitable for developers.